debiki/ed-jekyll-comments-demo-content/_posts/2018-01-02-installation-instructions.markdown

 discussion_id: demo-and-inst-instrs
 ---

 Talkyard is a new commenting system for Jekyll and other static site generators.
 It's [open source](https://github.com/debiki/ed-server/) so you can install it for free on your own server.
-There's hosting too, if you don't want to maintain your own server.
+There's [hosting](https://www.talkyard.io), if you don't want to maintain your own server.
 No ads, no tracking.
-Lightweight, just 140 kb javascript (in comparison to Disqus' about 750 kb).
+Lightweight, just 140 kb javascript (compare with Disqus, about 750 kb).

 This website is a static Jekyll blog, with Talkyard comments below each blog post — look at the bottom of the pages.
+Talkyard is forum software too, with chat and Q&A features — so you can create a community for your website, integrated with the blog comments.

 Demo video: